 Here’s what you need to know:

-1. Moore, Who Was Removed as Chief Justice For Refusing to Remove a Ten Commandments Monument, Was Accused By Four Women
+1. Moore, Who Was Removed as Chief Justice For Refusing to Remove a Ten Commandments Monument, Was Accused By Multiple Women

 The Washington Post story quotes four accusers, and the women are named in the story.
 One alleged sexual contact when she was 14 and Moore was 32.
 “Wendy Miller says she was 14 and working as a Santa’s helper at the Gadsden Mall when Moore first approached her, and 16 when he asked her on dates, which her mother forbade.
 Debbie Wesson Gibson says she was 17 when Moore spoke to her high school civics class and asked her out on the first of several dates that did not progress beyond kissing.
 Gloria Thacker Deason says she was an 18-year-old cheerleader when Moore began taking her on dates that included bottles of Mateus Rosé wine.
 The legal drinking age in Alabama was 19,” the newspaper reported.
 The story starts with accuser Leigh Corfman, who says she “had sexual contact with Moore that went beyond kissing.
 She says they did not have intercourse.”
 She was 14 at the time.
 He was 32, and a single assistant district attorney, and the year was 1979.